Use local domain accounts as SEUM-User accounts

 - Provide the Domain name, Username, and Password for each account.

 - Do not cite the domain in the Username field — only the account name.

 - Each WPM worker process handles different transactions at different times so the number of SEUM-User accounts must equal the number of worker processes on the player, which varies for each player and environment.

-- Each user account must be unique; do use the same account multiple times on the same system.
+- Each user account must be unique; do not use the same account multiple times on the same system.

 - Password are encrypted in the database.

 - Click Validate to test credentials, and then click Save.

 - Use the Orion Service Manager to restart the WPM Playback Player service.

 Related troubleshooting articles available in the Success Center include: